-The CS-501 and CS-401GR-A incorporates ceramic sensing elements housed in a gold-plated copper can.
+The TG-120P package combines a gallium aluminum arsenide (GaAlAs) chip epoxied on a beryllium oxide (BeO) header, which is mounted in a gold-plated copper can.
 The copper can is designed for mounting in a 3.2 mm (0.125 in) hole.
-The CS-401LG-B is designed for mounting in a 3.8 mm (0.15 in) hole.

-- 1. For CS-501 and CS-401GR-A, a hole should be drilled 3.2 mm (0.125 in) diameter by 8.5 mm (0.335 in) deep minimum for the copper can.
-For the CS-401LG-B, a hole should be drilled 3.8 mm (0.15 in) diameter by 8.9 mm (0.35 in) deep minimum. - Surface area should be cleaned with a solvent such as acetone followed by an isopropyl alcohol rinse.
-Allow time for the solvents to evaporate before sensor positioning. - A small amount of Apiezon® N grease should be applied around the mounting surface and the sensor to enhance thermal contact. - 4.
-Position the copper can so that it is fully submerged in the mounting hole.
+- 1. A hole should be drilled 3.2 mm (0.125 in) diameter by 2.8 mm (0.11 in) deep minimum for the TG-120P package. - 2.
+Surface area should be cleaned with a solvent such as acetone followed by an isopropyl alcohol rinse.
+Allow time for the solvents to evaporate before sensor positioning. - 3.
+A small amount of Apiezon[®] N grease should be applied around the mounting surface and the sensor to enhance thermal contact - Position the copper can so that it is fully submerged in the mounting hole.
 NOTE: This package is designed for use up to 325 K (52 °C).